The other day, I tweeted out a question asking whether or not I should write a post about this, and a few people said go for it:

-One thing that makes our journey unique is Eduardo and his vision.
+One thing that makes our journey unique is my co-founder Eduardo, and his vision.

 I’ve been told again and again that it’s the founder’s job to have a strong vision for where the company should go and what it should be.
 What happened with us, was that Eduardo’s vision for the direction we should take ClickMinded was actually much stronger than mine.